pydipati/shape/README.md

 2. Abstract Factory pattern has been used

-3. Though getArea(), getCircumference() methods were mentioned, but not implemented
+3. getArea(), getCircumference() methods were mentioned, but not implemented

 4. Empty packages related to ellipse, rectange are created, but left empty for future expansion